Vincent1218/ui-test/README.md

 2. Unzip the file.
 3. Direct into `ui-dev-test`
 4. If this is your first time running the file, run `npm install `
-5. Run `npm start` to start the application and it will running at [http://localhost:3000/](http://localhost:3000/)
+5. Run `npm run start` to start the application and it will running at [http://localhost:3000/](http://localhost:3000/)
 <br />

 ## User Guide: